Seville in 5 Day: a guidebook for getting the most out of your visit

 Already in the Triana neighborhood you can make a first stop at the Capilla del Carmen.
 Don't let its small size fool you, there are few buildings more curious and beautiful than this one.
 Its design is the result of the work of an architect and a ceramist, hence the mix of colors and the use of brick as the main element.

-Although you can simply see it from the outside, I recommend entering (access is free) to see the artistic works created with tiles.
+Although you can simply see it from the outside, I recommend going inside (access is free) to see the artistic works created with tiles.
 The Capilla del Carmen is considered one of the entrances to the Triana neighborhood, so let its octagonal bell tower and dome welcome you.

 Taste the best Andalusian dishes in the Triana market